- Faster construction than masonry builds.

 - Construction doesn’t need to stop during rain, frost and snow.
-Builds can be weather proofed in days.
+Builds can be water tight in days, rather than weeks or months.

 - No drying out period.